-Python Module Index
+Python Module Index 77

 Frontera is a web crawling tool box, allowing to build crawlers of any scale and purpose.
+It includes:

-Frontera provides crawl frontier framework by managing when and what to crawl next, and checking for crawling goal accomplishment.

-Frontera also provides replication, sharding and isolation of all crawler components to scale and distribute it.
+- crawl frontier framework managing when and what to crawl and checking for crawling goal accomplishment, - workers, Scrapy wrappers, and data bus components to scale and distribute the crawler.

 Frontera contain components to allow creation of fully-operational web crawler with Scrapy.
-Even though it was originally designed for Scrapy, it can also be used with any other crawling framework/system as the framework offers a generic tool box.
+Even though it was originally designed for Scrapy, it can also be used with any other crawling framework/system.